Tennessee Divorce Details

 Contents

 Filing for divorce in Tennessee starts with establishing residency.
 The requirement is to be living in the state for at least six months before you can file for a petition.
-If you are a military personal, that residency requirement goes up to one year.
+If you are a military personnel, that residency requirement goes up to one year.

-In Tennessee a couple can enter into a legal separation which will have them living apart from one another but dealing with matters of child support and custody.
+In Tennessee, a couple can enter into a legal separation which will have them living apart from one another but dealing with matters of child support and custody.
 If a separation has been in effect for two years without any hope of reconciliation then an official divorce decree can be granted.

 Typically, legal separations are a precursor to a no-fault divorce where both parties agree that the marriage is broken beyond repair.
 In a contested divorce, the grounds need to be approved by the court before the divorce decree is granted.